byjg/docker-openssh-server/README.md

 # Docker OpenSSH Server Image

 This image runs a Simple OpenSSH Server.
+You can use it as a Bastion server.

 # Command Line